RestartFU/empty-client/README.md

-# emp
+Restart#1234
-emp client, to best way to get better at minecraft bedrock edition.
+empty-client, the Go 😉 to place to not get bitches